Skip to main content

 • Clarify port numbers and level meanings in Requirements.md

-• Ensure atomic function split (one action per function)
+• Ensure functions are split into atomic operations (one action per function)